bonny/gardener/README.md

 - Remove link to wordpress.org.
 - Add support for local client image above login fields.
+- Use image `login-client-logo.png` from theme folder if exists, or any image using `image` argument.

 ## Changelog

+- 0.2.1 Add support for custom login image size.
 - 0.2 Add support for feature hide posts.
 - 0.1 First version